alebriuk/test-apply/README.md

 - **Scheduled Task**: Fetches new articles hourly
 - **JWT Authentication**: Secures the API endpoints

-## Database Schema

-- `article`: Stores article data from Hacker News
-- `deleted_articles`: Tracks soft-deleted articles to prevent re-insertion

 ## Assumptions & Choices

-1. Used PostgreSQL for its robustness and full-text search capabilities
+1. Used PostgreSQL for its stability and compatibility with JPA
-2. Implemented soft delete to track deleted articles
-3. Added monthly filtering for better search functionality
-4. Used JWT for stateless authentication
-5. Scheduled task runs hourly to fetch new articles
+2. Chose Spring Security with JWT to satisfy the authorization requirement (with hardcoded credentials for simplicity)
+3. Adopted Spring Data Specification to support dynamic filtering by author, title, tags, and month
+4. Modeled tags as an @ElementCollection to simplify persistence over full normalization
-6. Optimized batch inserts for better performance
+5. Skipped batch inserts to keep the challenge simple, though they are recommended for performance in production
+6. Chose to use the field storyTitle as the main title reference, since some articles may also contain a title field(not used in this context) to avoid ambiguity and ensure consistent filtering